State of Washington Classified Job Specification

 TAX POLICY SPECIALIST 1

-In the Department of Revenue, Tax Policy and Administration Branch, under general supervision, researches, develops, analyzes, implements, or interprets tax policy.
+This is the in-training level of the series.
+Under general supervision, researches, develops, analyzes, implements, or interprets tax policy.

-Incumbents at the Tax Policy Specialist 1 level perform professional work under general supervision in various tax policy disciplines.
+Positions at this level perform professional level work in a variety of tax policy disciplines.

-Legislation and Policy Division: Incumbents assist higher level Tax Policy Specialists in the implementation and integration of new tax programs or changes to existing programs.
-Incumbents participate in analyzing proposed tax legislation, and formulating and presenting policy options to executive management and legislative staff.
+Positions in a training capacity assist higher level Tax Policy Specialists in the implementation and integration of new tax programs or changes to existing programs.
+They participate in analyzing proposed tax legislation, and formulating and presenting policy options to executive management and legislative staff; OR

-Research Division: Incumbents are assigned responsibility for subdivisions of a tax program or tax operation area and conduct studies of major importance.
-Incumbents assist in conceptualization and review of all aspects of studies to include assessment of impacts and policy implications from the agency perspective.
-Incumbents assist in the development of policy options based on sound tax policy and participate in advising executive management and legislative staff on impacts of policy options.
+Positions in a training capacity are assigned responsibility for subdivisions of a tax program or tax operation area and conduct studies of major importance.
+They assist in conceptualization and review of all aspects of studies to include assessment of impacts and policy implications from the agency perspective.
+They assist in the development of policy options based on sound tax policy and participate in advising executive management and legislative staff on impacts of policy options.

 Assists in the coordinating, integrating, and monitoring of complex tax policy analysis and tax program implementation;

-Assists in planning, integrating, and monitoring results of Department of Revenue tax administration among functional sections;
+Assists in planning, integrating, and monitoring results of tax administration among functional sections;

 Assists in establishing and maintaining records of tax program workflow costs and production statistics;